1999 Baltimore Ravens season

 The 1999 season was the Baltimore Ravens' fourth season in the National Football League (NFL) and the first under head coach Brian Billick.
 Though they missed the playoffs, they played tough against top division rival Jacksonville and trounced the eventual AFC Champion Titans to help finish the season strong with an 8–8 record.

-The 1999 season also marked the first time the team played in Cleveland since relocating from the city following the 1995 season.
-On November 7, they faced the "reactivated" Browns, who replaced the original franchise after its move.
+The 1999 season also marked the first time the Ravens played in Cleveland since relocating from that city following the 1995 season.
+On November 7, they faced the "reactivated" Browns, who replaced the original franchise after Art Modell's move.

 Offseason

 New logo

 The Ravens were forced to switch their helmet logo for the 1999 season.
 Security guard Frederick Bouchat contended that he had created the Ravens’ logo—a “B” inside a winged shield—that had been used from the 1996 through 1998 seasons.
 Bouchat sued the team for $10 million, and although he received no damages, a judge upheld a jury's verdict supporting the claim.

 The team's new logo—the profile of a raven's head with the letter "B"—was voted on by 7,000 fans in a poll by The Baltimore Sun.
 The updated logo remains in use by the team.